tachiyomiorg/website/src/help/faq/README.md

 ## Shizuku

 ### What is Shizuku?
-Shizuku is an alternative way to install extensions for Tachiyomi.
-It accesses system APIs using ADB or Root, enabling Tachiyomi to resolve issues installing with Chinese phones.
+Shizuku allows for an alternate way to install extensions in Tachiyomi.
+It accesses system APIs to directly install packages without user input.
+Shizuku requires setup with ADB or root privileges.
 Read more about it [here](https://shizuku.rikka.app/introduction/)

 ### Do I need Shizuku?
 Only use Shizuku if you have issues installing extensions or are on a device running MIUI or another Chinese ROM.
 In the future, Shizuku may be able to install extension updates automatically.